danielroe/roe.dev/content/blog/zero-sum-games.md

 1. **Open source is a community project**.
 I can't possibly feel bitter about not getting 'what I deserve' when it's not me, but a whole group of talented and lovely people who have made it possible.
 In many cases - including my own - we have done so _because_ there were no strings attached.
 1. **Compensation doesn't follow value**.
 If I start trying to find my value in how many donations or sponsorships I get, I'll destroy my own mental health.
 Better to let go of that _expectation_.
 And, where I need compensation, find it by seeking it out in consultancy, entrepreneurship, retainer or employment.
 1. **Success is contagious**.
-The more commercial projects succeed, building on top of open-source work, the more the whole ecosystem benefits.
+The more commercial projects succeed, building on top of open source work, the more the whole ecosystem benefits.
 Jobs are created.
 Conferences flourish.
 Educators produce articles and videos.
 More people contribute.
 More companies are created.

 Someone recently wrote to me via an [#ama](https://bsky.app/hashtag/ama?author=danielroe.dev):